darthoctopus/reggae/docs/installation.md

 - What do I need to install in order to accelerate these calculations on my GPU?

 Please check that your OS is on `jax`'s supported list of systems and hardware configurations, which can be found [here](https://jax.readthedocs.io/en/latest/installation.html#supported-platforms).
 In summary, while performing `jax` calculations on the CPU is supported on all platforms, GPU acceleration is only available on limited combinations of hardware and operating systems.
+Our `requirements.txt` file assumes only CPU support via `jaxlib`; Windows users may need additional external requirements for it to work.